Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Introduction

-\textbf{Design question.} Given the swarm density $\lambda$, neighborhood range $R$, and a physical-layer reliability threshold $\theta$, what transmit probability $p$ yields the \emph{fastest} convergence?
+\textbf{Design question.} Given the swarm density $\lambda$, neighborhood radius $R$, and decoding threshold $\theta$, what transmit probability $p$ yields the \emph{fastest} convergence?
 When $p$ is too small, few updates occur because the medium is mostly idle.
 When $p$ is too large, many broadcasts collide through interference and reception fails.
-The main message of this letter is that this basic tradeoff can be converted into a simple, explicit tuning rule for $p$.
+The main message of this letter is that this tradeoff can be converted into a simple and interpretable access guideline.